marknagelberg/llm_repo_assistant/README.md

 2. Clone the LLM Repo Assistant repo
 3. Add an `.llmignore` file to the root directory of your target repo - this tells LLM Repo Assistant about files in your target repo that you want ignored by the LLM.
-4. Build and run the docker container for your target repo, which installs any dependencies your target repo needs to run.
-Add the name of this container to `TARGET_REPO_DOCKER_IMAGE_NAME` in `.env` in the LLM Repo Assistant root directory. (i.e. `TARGET_REPO_DOCKER_IMAGE_NAME=insert-your-container-name`)
+4. Build the docker image that defines the environment for your target repo.
 5. Navigate to the `llm_repo_assistant` cloned repository and build the Docker image to run LLM Repo Assistant with `docker build -t llm_repo_assistant .`
-6. Run LLM Repo Assistant locally in a docker container with the following command:
+6. Create an `.env` file in the `llm_repo_assistant` root directory that follows the template of `.env-template`.
-`docker run --rm -v "/var/run/docker.sock:/var/run/docker.sock" -v "/path/to/cloned/repo/llm_repo_assistant:/app" -v "/path/to/your/code/repo:/repo" -p 8000:8000 --name llm_repo_assistant llm_repo_assistant`
+7. Run LLM Repo Assistant with `make run`.
-7. View and test the API endpoints by visiting `localhost:8000/docs`
+8. View and test the API endpoints by visiting `localhost:8000/docs`

-### Adding ChatGPT plugin
+## Adding ChatGPT plugin

 To add a ChatGPT plugin to work with the API, follow these steps: